STATE CRIMES – KNOW YOUR RIGHTS

 There are two fundamental tenets of the U.S. criminal justice system: The presumption that the defendant is innocent, and the burden on the prosecution to prove guilt beyond a reasonable doubt.
-But criminal defendants have other rights too.
+But criminal defendants (all of us) have other rights too.

 Using the drop menus, we urge you to learn more about YOUR RIGHTS and several areas of criminal jurisdiction.